 A compressed run:

 If anything fails, fix it before you flip the production DNS.
-The SaaS Security Checklist tool runs the same checks interactively against your codebase if you'd rather click through, and the security architecture deep dive covers the architectural decisions behind each item if you want the "why" before the "how."
+The SaaS Security Checklist tool runs the same checks interactively against your codebase if you'd rather click through, the security architecture deep dive covers the architectural decisions behind each item if you want the "why" before the "how," and the OWASP Top 10 for Next.js + Supabase maps all 7 checks above to the OWASP category each one defends against.

 This is the foundation SecureStartKit ships with by default: every Server Action validates with Zod first, every table has RLS deny-all in supabase/schema.sql, the Stripe webhook handler uses constructEvent with idempotency dedup, and the headers are pre-configured.
 The site you're reading runs on it.
 The checklist is what tells you your version of the stack still does too.